CEO, Africa Brand Warrior

-Fatima was honoured with the TOP 50 CMO’s Global award and the TOP 100 Most Talented Marketers Global Award and was recently handed a Citation for Leadership Excellence by the African Women Leaders CMO Asia.
+Fatima was honoured with the TOP 50 CMO’s Global award in Singapore and the TOP 100 Most Talented Marketers Global Award in India and was recently handed a Citation for Leadership Excellence by the African Women Leaders CMO Asia.
 She was also honoured with the Mother of Ghana award for a social development brand cause and was also honoured and Stooled as the Queen Mother (Nkosohemaa) in Memia, Western Ghana for her role in social development in the area of women and children.
 This has earned her the title of a Queen Mother and a Local name ‘Nana Nyanzu’.

-Early this year in May 2018, she was awarded in London, United Kingdom at two separate events the ‘Inspirational Woman of the year’ By Women4Africa and also won the award of Marketing Woman of the year by WinTrade London.
-She also drives the agenda for building Africa from the soil across the value chain and sits on the commit tee of International trade relations at the Association of Ghana Indust ries and is the current Chairperson of the Agriculture Sector in Ghana at the AGI advocating for Africa to work on the full value chain and not be an importer and exporter of raw materials.
+Early in May 2018, she was awarded in London, United Kingdom at two separate events the ‘Inspirational Woman of the year’ By Women4Africa and also won the award of Marketing Woman of the year by WinTrade London.
+In April 2019, the Women Economic Forum awarded her with the award of ‘Iconic Woman Building a better World’.
+She also drives the agenda for building Africa from the soil across the value chain and sits on the committee of International trade relations at the Association of Ghana Industries (AGI) and is the current Chairperson of the Agriculture Sector in Ghana at the AGI advocating for Africa to work on the full value chain and not be an importer and exporter of raw materials.